brootaylor/brootaylor-v3/src/_content/pages/me.md

 summary: "Bruce is originally from South Africa and grew up on a dairy farm in a very beautiful part of the country.
 I now live in West Sussex, England with my family and build websites for a living."
 # Populates the opening / `lead` text on a page
 lead:
   - This page is <em>kinda</em> like a mini autobiography.
+Somewhere to put down some markers while I try figure out where else to go with it.
-  - I'm planning to keep it up to date and to add to it whenever I think of something that's possibly a worthwhile marker.
+  - I plan to add to it whenever I think of something that's possibly a worthwhile reminder of my life so far.

 bodyClass: "me"